coingate/woocommerce-plugin/readme.txt

 = Features =

-* The gateway is fully automatic – set it and forget it.
-* Payment amount is calculated using real-time exchange rates.
-* Simplicity for you, flexibility for your customers.
-On our invoices, a customer can choose to pay with Bitcoin, Litecoin, Lightning Network, Ethereum and 70+ other cryptocurrencies at checkout, while your payouts are in a single currency of your choice - EUR/USD, BTC or other cryptocurrencies.
+* A simple, one-time setup with little-to-no maintenance needed;
+* Instant payment confirmations and order status updates;
+*  Pricing of merchandise in any local fiat currency;
+* Issuing full and partial refunds manually and automatically;
+* Permission-based account management tools;
+* Bitcoin Lightning Network support;
+* Payouts in stablecoins, BTC, other cryptos, or fiat currencies (EUR/GBP/USD);
+* Mitigation of cryptocurrency market volatility;
 * [Sandbox environment](https://sandbox.coingate.com/) for testing with Tesnet Bitcoin.
 * No setup or recurring fees.
 * No chargebacks – guaranteed!

 = Functionality =

-* Extend your invoice expiration time (if payouts are in BTC).
+* Extend invoice expiration time up to 24 hours (if pay and receive currency is the same);
-* Accept slight underpayments automatically.
-* Refunds can be issued directly from the invoice – without involvement of the seller.
+* Automatically accept slightly underpaid orders;
+* Change the invoice settings: disable/enable coins, switch positioning, settlements, & more;
+* Manage payout options for each accepted cryptocurrency.

 = How it works - example =